ElementsProject/lightning/doc/lightningd-config.5.md

 version.
 If you really want to upgrade to a non-release version, you can set this to *true* (or *false* to never allow a non-reversible upgrade!).

+* **i-promise-to-fix-broken-api-user**=*FEATURE*

+  Deprecated features get removed slowly (over 3 releases), but sometimes people still get surprised when they are finally removed.
+As long as they haven't been actually fully removed, this option will re-enable it.
+Unless we've made a horrible mistake it's probably time to complain or fix to whatever is using the old API.
+It can be specified multiple times for different features.

 ### Bitcoin control options:

 Bitcoin control options: